manojv022/DevOps-Tools/Docker/Docker-Images/README.md

-**What is Docker Images**
+**What is Docker Images:**

       A Docker image is a read-only template that contains instructions for creating a container.

+**Docker Image:** A lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.

 ![image](https://github.com/manojv022/DevOps-Tools/assets/167419795/eed4ec60-1bf8-4ce3-8bd3-fdccc851a83c)